Snap up a bargain in Very’s Black Friday 2022 sale now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Very Black Friday 2022: Best offers to shop now from Samsung, Dyson, Garmin and more
+Very Black Friday deals 2022: Best offers on Samsung, Dyson, Garmin and more

 The sale has already started, with hundreds of pounds to be saved on vacuums, smartwatches and more

 Black Friday is back with a bang.
-The biggest shopping event of the year has returned for 2022 and the deals have kicked off already.
+The biggest shopping event of the year has returned for 2022 and the deals at online retailer Very have kicked off already.

 The annual sale period is a chance to bag bargains across everything from TVs, laptops, gaming and tech to mattresses, home appliances, fashion and toys.